topranks/wmf-clab/README.md

 # wmf-lab
 Script to create a topology file for [containerlab](https://containerlab.srlinux.dev/) to simulate the WMF network.

-The script use WMF Netbox, and homer public repo YAML files, to collect information on devices running on the network and create the topology to initiate a containerlab simulation, using Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
+The script use WMF Netbox, and homer public repo YAML files, to collect information on devices running on the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.

+As crpd is a lightweight container it is possible to run multiple nodes on even the most modest hardware.

 ### Approach